$0 Northwest Territories Adoption Quick-Start Checklist

 HSS Standard 10.15 imposes a permanent obligation on non-Indigenous adoptive families to maintain the child's cultural connection.
 A Cultural Support Plan (Standard 9.5) must be developed, specifying:

-This plan is evaluated during the home study process.
+This plan is considered as part of assessment and placement planning.
 Vague commitments ("we will expose the child to their culture") are insufficient.
 Decision-makers are looking for specific, realistic plans that demonstrate you've thought seriously about how a child in Yellowknife — or in your community — will maintain genuine ties to their nation.

 The Emerging IGB Jurisdiction Landscape

 Beyond placement priorities, Bill C-92 enables IGBs to assert direct jurisdiction over child welfare.
-When an IGB has a coordination agreement in place with the territorial or federal government, their laws take precedence over the NWT's Adoption Act and CFSA in matters involving children from that nation.
+When an IGB has a coordination agreement in place with the territorial or federal government, its laws may affect or supersede the NWT's Adoption Act and CFSA in matters involving children from that nation.

 Several NWT nations are actively developing these frameworks.
 The Inuvialuit already operate a highly formalized custom adoption system.
 The Tlicho Government and Gwich'in Tribal Council are at various stages of asserting child welfare jurisdiction.